gusmith/ultimate-react-course/Notes.md

 Hydration adds back the interactivity and event handlers that were lost when the HTML was server-side rendered.
 Watering the "dry" HTML with the "water" of interactivity and event handlers.
 React builds the component tree on the client and compares it with the actual SSRd DOM: they must be the same so React can adopt it!

+## React server components (RSC)

+Full stack architecture for React Apps.

+Server as an integral part of the React component trees: _server components_.
+They are only rendered on the server.
+No interactivity, no state, no JS.
+Allow to build back-end with React.

+Client components -> regular components (using states)

+RSC is NOT actiove by default.
+It needs to be implemented by a framework (e.g. Next.js with the App router)